 If you are identified by contact tracers as having been exposed to someone who has tested positive for SARS-CoV-2 (the virus that causes COVID-19), you will be provided instructions for quarantine.

-Students who want to return to their permanent home to complete their quarantine must get approval from the Albany County Department of Health to do so and have their own personal transportation, as they cannot use any type of mass transit.
+Students who want to return to their permanent home to complete their quarantine must provide Residential Life with the address where they will quarantine and the name and telephone number of another individual at that location, and then receive written approval from Residential Life to quarantine there.
+Students must also have their own personal transportation, as they cannot use any type of mass transit or ride share service.

-Isolation is a way of removing a person known to be infected with an infectious disease from the community in order to stop the spread.
+Isolation is a way of separating a person known to be infected with an infectious disease from the community in order to stop the spread.

 If a student tests positive for SARS-CoV-2 (the virus that causes COVID-19), they will be provided instructions for isolation.